Luxating Patellas in Dogs

 • Some cases recur and many cases go on to develop osteoarthritis

-A Closer Look: What are Luxating Patellas in Dogs?
+A closer look: Luxating Patellas in Dogs

-1. Luxates with manual pressure but returns to the normal location.
+Grade 1: Luxates with manual pressure but returns to the normal location.
 The patella does not luxate during everyday activities and symptoms are not normally seen.

-Risk Factors
+Risk factors

-Long standing LPs predisposes to cranial cruciate ligament rupture, which can be very painful and requires additional management, including surgery.
+Long-standing LP predisposes to cranial cruciate ligament rupture, which can be very painful and requires additional management, including surgery.

-Possible Causes
+Possible causes

 Luxating patella is normally a developmental condition resulting from bone deformities of the shin bone and femur (thigh bone).
 These deformities are more common in small dogs.
 The deformity leads to poor alignment of the thigh muscles running down the front of the leg.
 The normal patella runs in a groove on the femur which forms as the puppy grows.
 Dogs with LPs sometimes do not form the groove correctly, which exacerbates the condition.